-The Company has adopted the Stock Incentive Plan referred to as the "2007 Long Term Stock Incentive Plan (as amended effective April 24, 2008 and May 7, 2009)" pursuant to which the Company may grant Stock Options to any director, officer, employee or consultant of the Company, subsidiary of the Company, or Vazon (collectively, "Service Providers").
+The Company has adopted the Stock Incentive Plan referred to as the "2007 Long Term Stock Incentive Plan (as amended effective April 24, 2008 and May 7, 2009)" pursuant to which the Company may grant Stock Options to any director, officer, employee or consultant of the Company, subsidiary of the Company, or historically Vazon (collectively, "Service Providers").
 The purpose of the Stock Incentive Plan is to secure for the Company and its shareholders the benefits of incentives inherent in share ownership by Service Providers who, in the judgment of the Board of Directors, will be largely responsible for its future growth and success.
 The Stock Incentive Plan was adopted prior to the Company's initial public offering and amendments thereto were approved by shareholders of the Company at the 2008 and 2009 annual shareholders' meetings.
 The amendment to the Stock Incentive Plan approved by shareholders of the Company on May 7, 2009 provides that the aggregate number of Ordinary Shares reserved for issuance under the Stock Incentive Plan is equal to 12% of the number of Ordinary Shares outstanding at the time of the grant of Stock Options.
 The rules of the Toronto Stock Exchange provide that all unallocated options, rights or other entitlements under a security-based compensation arrangement which does not have a fixed number of securities issuable must be approved by shareholders every three (3) years.
 The shareholders approved all unallocated options under the plan at the 2012 annual shareholders' meeting.

 The maximum number of Ordinary Shares reserved for issuance under the Stock Incentive Plan currently is equal to 12% of the number of outstanding issued Ordinary Shares.
-As at the date hereof, Stock Options in respect of 33,827,400 Ordinary Shares are outstanding, representing 11.29% of the issued and outstanding Ordinary Shares.
-Stock Options in respect of 560,729 Ordinary Shares, representing 0.19% of the issued and outstanding Ordinary Shares, are unallocated at the date hereof.
+As at December 31, 2014, Stock Options in respect of 15,362,400 Ordinary Shares were outstanding, representing 4.6% of the issued and outstanding Ordinary Shares.
+Stock Options in respect of 25,011,920 Ordinary Shares, representing 7.4% of the issued and outstanding Ordinary Shares, are unallocated at the date hereof.
+As at May 8, 2015 the Company had 19,751,500 Stock Options outstanding (or approximately 6% of the outstanding Ordinary Shares), leaving unallocated Stock Options to purchase an aggregate of 20,622,820 Ordinary Shares (or approximately 6% of the outstanding Ordinary Shares) available for future Stock Option grants as at that date.